forcedotcom/SalesforceMobileSDK-Android/README.md

 2. Go to Window -> Preferences and pick Android.
 Enter the the SDK location.
 3. Go to File -> Import and select General -> Existing Projects into Workspace.
 4. Select $NATIVE_DIR as your root directory and import the four projects.
-5. Create a gen folder and SalesforceSDKTest, RestExplorer and RestExplorerTest (right click the project and choose new -> folder), create a res folder for the SalesforceSDK project.
+5. Create a gen folder for the SalesforceSDKTest, RestExplorer and RestExplorerTest projects (right click the project and choose new -> folder).
+6. Create a res folder for the SalesforceSDK project.
 You are done.

+**A word about building in Eclipse**: With the latest version of the Android SDK Tools (v14), there are issues around cleaning your workspace
+(Project -> Clean...) and rebuilding it.
+Specifically, for projects that are dependent on Android Library projects, they do not properly follow the build dependency ordering, so when every project is cleaned, these do not pick up the existence of the Library project.
+The result is that if you clean your workspace, all of the non-Library projects will have build errors.

+If you would like to rebuild everything, we recommend cleaning/rebuilding the Library (SalesforceSDK) project *by itself* first, followed by the cleaning and rebuilding of the dependent projects, to avoid these build errors.

 ## Using the SalesforceSDK
 In you Android application project, you can either: